pfrazee/dat-profile-site/README.md

 await profile.listFollowing({
   timeout: Number, amount of ms to wait until giving up on a profile-download (default 5000) }) /* => [
+  DatProfileSite {
+    url: String
-  {
+    profile: {
-    url: String, the profile url
       name: String?, the user name (not globally unique)
       description: String?, a short bio
       image: String?, path of the profile image
       downloaded: Boolean, has the profile been downloaded?
-  },
+    }
+  }
   ...
 ] */
 ```